alexeygrigorev/mlwiki.org/index.php/Crash_Recovery.md

 ---
-title: "Crash Recovery"
 layout: default
 permalink: /index.php/Crash_Recovery
+tags:
+- database-systems-architecture
+title: Crash Recovery
 ---

-# Crash Recovery

 ## Crash Recovery
 ### Failure Model
 Events can be: desired (things that are supposed to happen) and undesired